We’re celebrating 50 years since Churchill College was the first male Cambridge College to vote to admit women.Â

 Stories & Talks

-Across the year we will feature stories, interviews and content from those who have been involved with Churchill College, past and present, as we celebrate successes, share reflections and look forward to the future.
+Across the year we featured stories, interviews and content from those who have been involved with Churchill College, past and present, as we celebrated successes, shared reflections and look forward to the future.

 Featured stories